Essenceia/ethernet_switch_asic/README.md

 - [`teapot` Ethernet wrapper for building network connected accelerators.](https://github.com/Essenceia/Teapot)
 - [`coldbrew` Ethernet connected beacon for broadcasting an ethernet frame with an uptime count until the heat death of the universe.](https://github.com/Essenceia/Until_Heat_Death_Do_Us_Part)

+## AI Policy

+No AI was used by me in the development of this chip.

+All code and design decisions are, and will remain, entirely human made.

 ## Credits

 Thanks to the Tiny Tapeout and wafer.space projects, its contributors, and all the community working on open source silicon tools for making this possible.